Cauan33XL/SecureFlag-Sistema-Simulado-RH/README.md

 ---

-## Summary
+## Abstract

-Secure Flag is an educational Capture The Flag (CTF) environment focused on forensic cybersecurity.
-The project delivers two interconnected fictional websites — **Yaldabaoth-Home** (entry portal) and **Yaldabaoth-Bank-Corporate** (banking target) — along with complete documentation and a challenge manager (CTFd — optional).
+Secure Flag is a didactic Capture The Flag (CTF) environment focused on forensic cybersecurity.
+The project delivers two interconnected fictional websites — **Yaldabaoth-Home** (entry portal) and **Yaldabaoth-Bank-Corporate** (banking target) — in addition to complete documentation and a challenge manager (CTFd — optional).

-This initiative addresses three central challenges:
+This initiative seeks to address three central challenges:
 - High demand for cybersecurity professionals
-- Scarcity of practical experiences in academia
+- Scarcity of practical experiences in the academic environment
 - Development of problem-solving skills

-Flags and clues are strategically distributed across pages, emails, and assets, aiming to teach digital investigation, log analysis, reverse engineering, and networking through gamification.
+Flags and clues are strategically distributed across pages, emails, and assets, with the goal of teaching digital investigation, log analysis, reverse engineering, and networking through gamification.

 ---

 ## Introduction

-Faced with the scarcity of practical experience in digital security in academia and the deficit of qualified professionals, we designed a pedagogical CTF that simulates an incident in a financial institution.
-The proposal combines hands-on experimentation, detailed technical documentation, and structured learning paths.
+Given the scarcity of practical experience in digital security within the academic environment and the deficit of qualified professionals, we designed a pedagogical CTF that simulates an incident at a financial institution.
+The proposal combines hands-on experimentation, detailed technical documentation, and structured learning scripts.

 **Market Context:**
 - Deficit of approximately 750,000 cybersecurity professionals in Brazil (IBSEC)
-- Growing interest among young people in the field, but lack of practical preparation
+- Growing interest among young people in the field, but a lack of practical preparation
-- Need to bridge academic theory and professional reality
+- Need to bridge the gap between academic theory and professional reality

 **Educational Approach:**
 - Challenges inspired by real cases in the financial sector